- How do I become a Certified Customs Specialist (CCS)?

 - When will I receive the results of the CCS online quiz?

-- What if I lose my CCS pin, certificate or membership card?
+- What if I lose my CCS pin or certificate?

 - I'm ready to retire, what will happen with my designation?

 - What is a CCS Honourary Status?